Nursery admissions 2025-26

 Application guidance

-For guidance on completing an online application, please see Appendix B of the Starting Nursery in Tower Hamlets 2025 brochure.
+For guidance on completing an online application, please see Appendix B of the Starting Nursery in Tower Hamlets booklet.

 If you are applying for a nursery place at a voluntary aided school, free school or academy, you must – as well as completing our online application – complete the school’s supplementary information form (SIF) if they have one.
 See a list of schools requiring SIFs.